Welcome to Nafpaktos, Greece! This entrancing and enchanting coastal town bridges the ancient past, medieval empires, and the modern Greek nation.

 Peak tourism season runs from mid-June through the end of August.
 Peak season means high season, which is certainly the most popular and, thus, busiest time to visit.
 It’s also the hottest time for this Mediterranean climate.

-In our lifelong travel experience, this writer and this photographer opine the best weather in Greece generally occurs from May to mid-June and September to mid-October.
+In our lifelong travel experience, we’ve found that the best weather in Greece generally occurs from May to mid-June and September to mid-October.

 So if your travel schedule allows it, then spring or autumn is the best time to visit Greece.